 Have you ever wanted to try scuba diving so you could see the underwater world up close?
 It is a whole different world below the surface, and it is truly amazing!
 If you want to try scuba diving, but you aren’t quite ready to take the plunge into full certification, then Discover Scuba is a great option for you.
 Discover Scuba Diving will allow you to swim with the throngs of tropical fish along St. Croix’s colorful reefs under the supervision of a instructor after just an hour or so of training.

-There are several dive shops here on St. Croix that offer the PADI (Professional Association of Diving Instructors) Discover Scuba Diving program.
-The PADI instructors and dive shop staff here on St. Croix are very friendly and professional.
-Even better, they are experienced and calm which will make your Discover Scuba experience relaxed and incredibly fun.
+There are several dive shops here on St. Croix that offer the PADI (Professional Association of Diving Instructors) Discover Scuba Diving program, or the equivalent NAUI Passport and SSI Try Scuba programs.
+The instructors and dive shop staff here on St. Croix are very friendly and professional, and they are experienced and calm which will make your introduction to scuba relaxed and incredibly fun.
 Not only will you have an opportunity to feel the thrill that comes with descending down to the reefs and exploring their abundant marine life, but you experience the excitement that comes with breathing underwater.

 St. Croix is one of the best places I can imagine for doing a Discover Scuba.
 Why?
 For starters, the water temperature in this part of the Caribbean stays between 80°F and 82°F year round, which is warm and pleasant for divers.
 Visibility is also very good around St. Croix most of the year, generally ranging from 60-100 feet.
 What does that mean to you as a Discover Scuba diver?
 While you are exploring the underwater world, you will be able to look up and see the surface of the water as well as the sunlight streaming down and reflecting off the white sandy bottom.
 The clear visibility and good light generally found on St. Croix make it easier to spot some of the hundreds of species of fish that camouflage themselves on or around the reefs and sand, or hide under the coral heads.
 Keep an eye out for sea turtles, seahorses, flounder, frog fish, lizard fish, eels, reef sharks, shrimp, octopus, reef squid, and innumerable tropical fish, all of which are relatively common on St. Croix.